-An Orientation for new Semester 2 students can be arranged if requested.
+An Orientation for new Semester 2 students can be arranged on request.

 We offer a College of Arts Award especially for home-school students towards fees in their first year of full time study in a BA, MusB, or BFA, which is tied to completion of a STAR course.
 For more information see the College of Arts' Home-School Students and UC page.

 2020 result release dates

 Once results are released students can view their grade in myUC and we will advise schools by email of the results of their students.

 Last dates to withdraw for 2020